Table of Contents

-The threshold to diagnose PID should be low to avoid possible complications, yet several diagnostic workup studies have been evaluated to improve the certainty of the diagnosis.
+The threshold to diagnose PID should be low to avoid possible complications; however, several diagnostic workup studies have been evaluated to improve the certainty of diagnosis.

 - Abnormal cervical or vaginal discharge

-- levated erythrocyte sedimentation rate and c-reactive protein level
+- Elevated erythrocyte sedimentation rate and level of C-reactive protein

-- Laboratory confirmation of chlamydia or Neisseria gonorrhea infection by DNA.
+- Laboratory confirmation of chlamydia or gonorrhea using DNA analysis

-The presence of fever, lower abdominal pain, vaginal discharge and a high erythrocyte sedimentation rate is usually enough and the other criteria are only there to increase the certainty.
+The presence of fever, pain in the lower abdomen, vaginal discharge, and a high erythrocyte sedimentation rate is usually adequate to diagnose PID although other criteria may be used to increase the certainty of diagnosis.

-Laboratory investigations are needed to exclude other differential diagnoses and to confirm the diagnosis.
-The presence of more than 10 white blood cells per high power field on microscopic examination of the vaginal secretions is a good diagnostic criterion for PID.
-Additionally, the detection of chlamydia or gonorrhea DNA or culture studies can be helpful in increasing certainty.
+Laboratory investigations are mandatory to exclude other differential diagnoses and confirm PID.
+The presence of more than 10 white blood cells per high-power field confirmed by microscopic examination of the vaginal discharge is a useful diagnostic criterion for PID.
+Additionally, culture studies or the detection of chlamydia or gonorrhea DNA can be helpful in increasing certainty.

-Leukocytosis is found in about 50% of the patients but is not necessary for the diagnosis of PID.
-PID is an inflammatory condition and erythrocyte sedimentation rate or c-reactive protein levels are expected to be high.
+Leukocytosis is seen in about 50% of patients but is not a necessary criterion for the diagnosis of PID since erythrocyte sedimentation rate or c-reactive protein levels are expected to be high in inflammatory conditions.

-When the clinical and laboratory results are not conclusive, transvaginal ultrasonography is indicated.
-Transvaginal ultrasonography can reveal a thickened fallopian tube, free pelvic fluid or indistinct endometrial borders in PID.
-Ultrasonography is also helpful in the exclusion of other diagnoses such as an abscess or ectopic pregnancy.
+When clinical and laboratory results are inconclusive, transvaginal ultrasonography is indicated.
+This procedure reveals thickened fallopian tubes, free pelvic fluid, and indistinct endometrial borders in PID.
+Ultrasonography is also helpful to exclude conditions such as abscesses or ectopic pregnancies.

-Computerized tomography (CT) scan of the abdomen and pelvic regions is indicated in toxic patients to exclude possible complications such as intraabdominal abscesses.
+A computerized tomography (CT) scan of the abdomen and pelvis is indicated in patients presenting with severe pain to exclude possible complications such as intraabdominal abscesses.

-Magnetic resonance imaging (MRI) is rarely used in PID but if used one could see hydrosalpinx and fallopian wall increased thickness.
+Magnetic resonance imaging (MRI) is rarely used to diagnose PID; however, if used, the increased thickness of the hydrosalpinx and fallopian wall will be seen.

-In addition to symptomatic treatment, the bacterial infection responsible for PID should be the target of the treatment with the goal of avoiding PID long-term complications such as chronic pelvic pain, increased risk of ectopic pregnancy and infertility.
+In addition to symptomatic treatment, the bacterial infection responsible for PID should be targetted with the goal of avoiding long-term complications of PID such as chronic pelvic pain, increased risk of ectopic pregnancy, and infertility.

-A low threshold to diagnose and start treatment for PID is essential to avoid complications.
-The current treatment regimens include antibiotics, possible surgical intervention with or without reproductive conservation.
+A low threshold to diagnose and commence treatment for PID is essential to avoid complications.
+Current treatment regimens include antibiotics and possible surgical intervention with or without reproductive conservation.

-Empiric antibiotic treatment should cover chlamydia, gonorrhea, anaerobes, gram-negative organisms and streptococci.
+Empiric antibiotic treatment should cover chlamydia and gonorrhea, as well as anaerobes, gram-negative organisms, and streptococci.

-Patients with PID can be treated as outpatients or inpatients depending on the severity of the condition.
-For outpatient treatment, patients can receive two possible combinations of antibiotics.
-Ceftriaxone, doxycycline and metronidazole are known as regimen A, while cefoxitin, doxycycline and metronidazole are considered as regimen B and both are effective in the eradication of the infection in PID.
+Patients with PID can be treated as outpatients or inpatients depending on the severity of their conditions.
+For outpatient treatment, two possible combinations of antibiotics are used.
+Ceftriaxone, doxycycline, and metronidazole are known as regimen A, while cefoxitin, doxycycline, and metronidazole constitute regimen B; both combinations are effective in the eradication of the infection in PID.

-For inpatient treatment, patients are put on cefoxitin and doxycycline intravenously for 24 hours after the first clinical improvement and then the patient is switched on doxycycline orally twice a day for two weeks.
-Patients with established diagnosis of abscess benefit from metronidazole or clindamycin as anaerobes are more likely to be implicated.
+Inpatient treatment consists of starting patients on intravenous cefoxitin and doxycycline for 24 hours after the first clinical improvement and switching to oral doxycycline twice a day for two weeks.
+Patients with an established diagnosis of abscess benefit from metronidazole or clindamycin, as anaerobes are more likely to be implicated.

-Another possible and acceptable regimen for inpatient treatment includes clindamycin IV and gentamicin IV.
-Like the previous inpatient treatment, 24 hours after clinical improvement, the patient should start taking doxycycline orally for two weeks.
+Another acceptable regimen for inpatient treatment includes clindamycin IV and gentamicin IV.
+Similar to inpatient treatment, patients should be started on oral doxycycline for two weeks, 24 hours after clinical improvement.

-Antibiotic treatment is sufficient in up to 75% of the cases.
-Surgical treatment for PID includes simple drainage of pelvic and fallopian tube fluid, abscess drainage, adhesiolysis when adhesions form, and saline irrigation of the pelvic organs.
-These procedures can be performed by a laparoscopy which can also confirm the diagnosis of PID.
-Intrauterine devices for contraception are not necessarily needed to be removed if the patient develops PID.
-Surgical treatment is needed in approximately 20% of the cases.
+Antibiotic treatment is effective in up to 75% of cases.
+Surgical treatment for PID includes simple drainage of pelvic and fallopian-tube fluid, abscess drainage, adhesiolysis in the case of adhesions, and saline irrigation of pelvic organs.
+These procedures can be performed using laparoscopy, which can also confirm the diagnosis of PID.
+The removal of intrauterine contraceptive devices is not necessary if the patient develops PID.
+Surgical intervention is needed in approximately 20% of all cases.